 October 2, 2019

-Clients frequently ask whether analytics, technology-assisted review (TAR), or an equivalent buzzword is a good fit for their matter or can assist in achieving a specific goal.
+Clients often ask whether analytics, technology-assisted review (TAR), or an equivalent buzzword is a good fit for their matter or can assist in achieving a specific goal.
 The answer is a resounding yes!
 When strategically applied, data analytics tools and techniques developed by marketing analytics companies around the world can be brought to bear on almost any matter.
+It’s one of the best tools a company can use to better understand its target audience.
+Focusing on your target audience this way can increase a companies ability to attract new clients.
+When combined with using tools such as offerwalls (ads on mobile apps), you can get a solid idea of who is engaging with your brand, allowing you to further target new clients and customers.
 The examples below represent just a few ways analytics can benefit your project.

 High Level Overview of Data